Business-improvement.eu

 TOC pampers the weakest chain

 Though the concept looks simple, implementing it is not.
-In many cases it is forgotten (or seen as to difficult) to include the whole supply chain and the marketing strategy.
-Maybe this explains why there are not so many companies in Europe, who use the TOC as guiding principle.
-However, the application of TOC for project management and within hospitals brings this improvement method again in the spotlight.
+In many cases it is forgotten (or seen as too difficult) to include the whole supply chain and the marketing strategy.
+Maybe this explains why not so many companies use the TOC as their main method for improvement.
+However, the application for project management and within hospitals brings this improvement method again in the spotlight.

 At first sight, the plea of Dr Eliyahu Goldratt for a “Viable Vision” on the website of the Goldratt Group reminds me a bit of Dr Phil McGraw.
 After all, also this popular psychologist and television host claims that he can find simple solutions for complex problems.
 It would however be a pity if companies would dismiss the TOC as being unrealistic.
 That is because this ‘bottleneck theory’ really does cut ice.